 In collaboration with the population, the facilitators set up an ‘’Action and Monitoring Committee for Sanitation’’ (CASA).
 Their role is to make a census of toilets in the community.
-“The committee mobilizes and educates people who do not have toilets to build them.
+“The committee mobilizes and educates people who do not have toilets on the importance to buildim them.
 People have been very enthusiastic and dynamic.
 They started working from day one “he continues.

 The enthusiasm of the community was crucial

 This enthusiasm is expressed in the person of Mrs. Elula Jean, ASEC (the local authority) of the communal section.
-She has been a driving force for ACAT’ success, raising awareness and motivating people.
-“I remind residents, the devastation that cholera has caused in the community before the construction of toilets.
+She a driving force for ACAT’ success, raising awareness and motivating people.
+“I remind residents about the devastation cholera has caused in the community before the construction of toilets.
 I ask them to dig latrines with the means they have, even if these means are derisory.
 If possible, I support them to feed the workers and I lend them tools, “she explains.

-“There has been a lot of improvement when you consider the situation before.
+“There has been a lot of improvement when you considering the previous situation.
 But it’s an everyday struggle to make life easier for people.
-There are many more latrines in the community and since then there is no more cholera, “she continues.
+There are now many more latrines in the community and since then there is no more cholera, “she continues.
 Many people have died of cholera in the locality as it takes a long time to get out of the area.
 Thus the population understood the importance of using toilets and adopting adequate hygiene measures.